shlizee/TimeAwarePC/docs/source/gettingstarted.rst

 Estimate CFC - another way
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Alternatively, you may estimate CFC using the python functions for individual methods.
+Alternatively, you may estimate CFC using the python functions for individual methods: cfc_tpc, cfc_pc, cfc_gc.

 Specify a method_name.
 'TPC' for Time-Aware PC Algorithm, 'PC' for PC Algorithm, 'GC' for Granger Causality.